ray-project/ray/doc/source/train/user-guides/checkpoints.rst

 In order to enable fault tolerance, you should modify your training loop to restore training state from a :class:`~ray.train.Checkpoint`.

-The latest :class:`Checkpoint <ray.train.Checkpoint>` can be accessed in the training function with :func:`ray.train.get_checkpoint <ray.train.get_checkpoint>`.
+The :class:`Checkpoint <ray.train.Checkpoint>` to restore from can be accessed in the training function with :func:`ray.train.get_checkpoint <ray.train.get_checkpoint>`.

 The checkpoint returned by :func:`ray.train.get_checkpoint <ray.train.get_checkpoint>` is populated in two ways:

-1. It can be auto-populated, e.g. for :ref:`automatic failure recovery <train-fault-tolerance>` or :ref:`on manual restoration <train-restore-guide>`.
+1. It can be auto-populated as the latest reported checkpoint, e.g. for :ref:`automatic failure recovery <train-fault-tolerance>` or :ref:`on manual restoration <train-restore-guide>`.
 2. The checkpoint can be passed to the :class:`Trainer <ray.train.trainer.BaseTrainer>` as the ``resume_from_checkpoint`` argument.
    This is useful for initializing a new training run with a previous run's checkpoint.